-The hypothesis is retained if there is no statistically significant evidence supporting its rejection.
-A discordancy test verifies whether an object, oi, is significantly large (or small) in relation to the distribution F. Different test statistics have been proposed for use as a discordancy test, depending on the available knowledge of the data.
+A working hypothesis, H, is a statement that the entire data set of n objects comes from an initial distribution model, F, that is, discordancy test, depending on the available knowledge of the data.
 Assuming that some statistic, T, has been chosen for discordancy testing, and the value of the statistic for object oi is vi, then the distribution of T is constructed.
 Significance probability, SP(vi)=Prob(T > vi), is evaluated.
 If SP(vi) is sufficiently small, then oi is discordant and the working hypothesis is rejected.